 The strategy for BUI removal included the six management actions listed in Table 4.
-The management actions for BUI 2 have been completed and a draft removal package for BUI 2 was shared with the Technical Team and the public.
-The final removal package was submitted in late 2022 for EPA review.
-The BUI was removed in January 2023 and the final removal package is posted on WDNR's website.
+The management actions for BUI 2 have been completed and the BUI was removed in January 2023 and the final removal package is posted on WDNR's website.